 - Once finished, please click “Ok” to save changes.

-Section 4 - Adding your ADFS IdP Metadata in Litmos
+Adding your ADFS Metadata into SAP Litmos Training

 Once Litmos is added as a Relying Party in ADFS, we need to let Litmos know which IdP to accept when a POST assertion is made.
 If you are familiar with how to obtain your ADFS federated metadata, you can skip steps 1-6 in this section.